1984 North Dakota gubernatorial election

 The 1984 North Dakota gubernatorial election took place on November 6, 1984 to elect the Governor and Lieutenant Governor of North Dakota.
 Voters selected Democratic candidate George A. Sinner and his running mate Ruth Meiers over Republican incumbent Governor Allen I. Olson and Lieutenant Governor Ernest Sands.

-As of 2020, this was the last time an incumbent governor lost his reelection bid.
+As of 2026, this is the last North Dakota gubernatorial election where the incumbent was defeated.